varunrajm/support-ticket/README.md

 ## Executive Summary

-This project builds an end-to-end machine learning pipeline that **automatically reads, categorizes, and prioritizes customer support tickets** the instant they arrive — no human sorting required.
+This project builds an end-to-end machine learning pipeline that **automatically reads, categorizes, and prioritizes customer support tickets** the instant they arrive.

 | Metric | Result |
 |--------|--------|